Murder of Robert Schwartz

 The murder of Robert Schwartz occurred on December 8, 2001, in Leesburg, Virginia.
 The crime was orchestrated by his 20-year-old daughter, Clara Jane Schwartz, as part of a fantasy role-playing game.
-Clara was convicted of first-degree murder in her father's death.
+The killing itself was perpetrated by her 18-year-old friend Kyle Hulbert, who had a history of mental illness; 21-year-old Michael Pfohl and 19-year-old Katherine Inglis were accessories to the crime.
 The case made national headlines due to Schwartz's prominence in the scientific community and for claims that his murder was related to role-playing games and the occult.

 Background

 Robert Schwartz was a nationally renowned scientist in the field of biometrics and DNA research.
 In 1978, he was co-author with Margaret Dayhoff of a key paper in Science providing the first experimental evidence of Lynn Margulis' theory of the symbiogenetic origin of cellular mitochondria and chloroplasts.
 In 1992, Schwartz was a founding member of the Virginia Biotechnology Association.
 He was the father of three children: Catherine Michele, Jesse, and Clara Jane.

 Murder

-On December 8, 2001, Schwartz was stabbed to death with a sword by Kyle Hulbert at his Leesburg, Virginia, farmhouse.
-His body was discovered two days later.
+On December 8, 2001, Michael Pfohl, accompanied by his girlfriend Katherine Inglis, drove Kyle Hulbert to Schwartz's Leesburg, Virginia, farmhouse.
+Schwartz let Hulbert inside, and Hulbert then stabbed him to death with a two-foot sword.
+Schwartz's body was discovered two days later.